bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 this you first need an understanding of "cold" vs "hot" observables.

 A "cold" observable is one that creates a new producer of events whenever they receive a new subscriber.
 An example is observables returned from the Angular [`HttpClient`](https://angular.io/api/common/http/HttpClient).
-Whenever there's a new subscriber to that observable a new request is made.
+Whenever there’s a new subscriber to that observable a new request is made.

-A "hot" observable is one that doesn't create a new producer for every subscriber.
+A "hot" observable is one that doesn’t create a new producer for every subscriber.
 Instead it shares a single producer among all the subscribers.
 An example of this could be an observable that listens for messages on an existing WebSocket connection.
-Whenever there's a new subscriber to the observable, a new listener is added, but a new connection isn't opened, the connection is being shared between the subscribers.
+Whenever there’s a new subscriber to the observable, a new listener is added, but a new connection isn’t opened, the connection is being shared between the subscribers.

-This distinction is clearly important, you wouldn't want to make separate requests for states in every place that you reference the states observable in the view.
+This distinction is clearly important, you wouldn’t want to make separate requests for states in every place that you reference the states observable in the view.
 You need some way to make cold observables hot.
 To satisfy that requirement RxJS contains a variety of ways to share the stream between subscribers.
-This is a particularly complex topic so we'll only be reviewing a single way, the [`shareReplay`](https://rxjs.dev/api/operators/shareReplay) operator.
+This is a particularly complex topic so we’ll only be reviewing a single way, the [`shareReplay`](https://rxjs.dev/api/operators/shareReplay) operator.

 The [`shareReplay`](https://rxjs.dev/api/operators/shareReplay) operator essentially works by making the preceding portion of the stream hot.
 Once the stream is subscribed to, [`shareReplay`](https://rxjs.dev/api/operators/shareReplay) will share the results produced, preventing multiple instances of the stream from running.
-That's the "sharing" functionality of [`shareReplay`](https://rxjs.dev/api/operators/shareReplay), but it also performs the other important function of "replaying".
+That’s the "sharing" functionality of [`shareReplay`](https://rxjs.dev/api/operators/shareReplay), but it also performs the other important function of "replaying".